Geneva International Motor Show – “Skoda VisionC” design study:

 The “Skoda VisionC” has plenty of space for four people and their luggage.
-Typically Skoda is the large tailgate and the generous boot space.
-Also, state-of-the-art MQB technology, a close-to-production drive system, lightweight and optimised aerodynamics all demonstrate significant potential for sensible individual mobility with optimised environmental values and the best possible value for money.
+Typically Skoda is a large tailgate and generous boot space.
+Also, state-of-the-art MQB technology, a close-to-production drive system, lightweight and optimized aerodynamics all demonstrate significant potential for sensible individual mobility with optimized environmental values and the best possible value for money.

-Maximising aerodynamics and minimising weight were priorities for the Skoda engineers.
-The perfect interaction between design and technical enhancements have resulted in a drag coefficient for the “Skoda VisionC” of just 0.26.
-Regarding weight optimisation, Skoda has used carbon fiber for the gas tanks and extra-light hot-formed steel.
+Maximizing aerodynamics and minimizing weight were priorities for the Skoda engineers.
+The perfect interaction between design and technical enhancements has resulted in a drag coefficient for the “Skoda VisionC” of just 0.26.
+Regarding weight optimization, Skoda has used carbon fiber for the gas tanks and extra-light hot-formed steel.
 Important bolt-on parts such as the wings, bonnet, and doors are in aluminum.

 Interior: perfect elegance and comfort

-The “Skoda VisionC” is a glimpse of Skoda interior design of the future.
+The “Skoda VisionC” is a glimpse of Skoda’s interior design of the future.
 Interior and exterior design are in harmony, both asserting the overall impression of a sleek, dynamic and elegant vehicle.
-Striking interior features include a recurrent elegant interplay of convex and concave surfaces, precise lines and the use of top quality, state-of-the-art materials.
+Striking interior features include a recurrent elegant interplay of convex and concave surfaces, precise lines, and the use of top-quality, state-of-the-art materials.

 In front of the driver, there is a fully-programmable combined unit with a large 3-D display.
 The attention-grabbing centerpiece of the dashboard is the touch-sensitive multimedia screen which projects gracefully from the dashboard, seeming to be hung-up in the interior.
 The visual effect is intensified by accents of back-lighting.
 Additional brilliance is provided by the finely polished glass structure “ another reference to the art of the Bohemian glassmakers.